Monica Roberts: Personal life, death and legacy

 Roberts began her gender transition in 1993–94.
 She had felt since she was five or six that "something was different about me", but didn't have access to black trans role models at that time (the 1970s); she felt that she would have transitioned earlier if she had.

 Roberts died on October 5, 2020.
 Her death was announced on October 8, 2020, in a Facebook post by her friend Dee Dee Watters, and was later confirmed by the Harris County Medical Examiner and local media.
 Roberts' death was initially reported as a hit and run case, though the medical examiner later stated that the cause of death was a "medical emergency"; her family reported that she was feeling unwell in the days prior to her death.
 The following week, the medical examiner reported the cause of death was complications of a pulmonary embolism.

 Many LGBT activists, writers, and other celebrities paid tribute to Roberts via social media following the announcement of her death, including Janet Mock, Raquel Willis, Jen Richards, Darnell L. Moore, and Human Rights Campaign president Alphonso David.

 In January 2021, Dee Dee Watters, another Houston activist and friend of Roberts, announced plans for a publication named TransGriot to continue the work Roberts had done to cover black and trans issues on her blog of the same name.

+There is a memorial to Roberts, in the form of an electrical enclosure painted with her likeness, in Montrose.
+Abbie Kamin, a member of Houston City Council, established the project to make the memorial; Katherine Ligon and Brad Pritchett were the artists.
+The process of proposal to completing the memorial was about one year.
+Sam Byrd of OutSmart stated that the memorial shows a "silent gaze".